|Circle CI||Bazel CI|

 This toolchain can be used to build applications that target a browser runtime,

 This repository is maintained by volunteers in the Bazel community.
 Neither Google, nor the Bazel team, provides support for the code.
 However, this repository is part of the test suite used to vet new Bazel releases.

 We follow semantic versioning.
 Patch releases have bugfixes, minor releases have new features.
 Only major releases (1.x, 2.x) have breaking changes.
-We support LTS releases of Bazel (starting at 4.x), see
+We support the last two major releases of Bazel, see

 SUPPORTED_BAZEL_VERSIONS in our

 We strive to give you an easy upgrade path when we do introduce a breaking change by documenting a migration path.